godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 .. image:: img/multimesh_result.png

-To change the result, repeat the same step with different parameters.
+To change the result, repeat the previous steps with different parameters.